rlss-gg/items/README.md

 - Octane has a `Base` and an `Exotic` version.
 This package has both with its key determining which is which.
 - Centio V17: Mint has a `Base` and a `Special` version.
 This package has both with its key determining which is which.
 - Some items are currently using the incorrect thumbnails in-game, and this has been replicated here.
 The thumbnails will be replaced with their correct ones when the game itself updates to make these fixes.
+- The title `TECHNICIAN` and `SHOWBOAT` were only available during the alpha version of the game and have since not been obtainable.
+Accounts reset going into pre-season, so nobody currently has these titles.

 ## Versioning